datacraft-dsc/DEPs/12/README.md

 Each activity addresses a different use case, and therefore impacts the provenance metadata.

 -  Publishing
-   - The `opf:this` property must be present in the *entity* JSON object.
+   - The `ns:this` property must be present in the *entity* JSON object.

 - Importing
-   - The `opf:this` property must be present in the *entity* JSON object.
+   - The `ns:this` property must be present in the *entity* JSON object.

 - Invoking an operation
-   - The `opf:this` property must be present in the *entity* JSON object.
+   - The `ns:this` property must be present in the *entity* JSON object.
    - A list of entities that were consumed by this operation as inputs.